Transition metal complexes of pyridine-N-oxides and amine oxides

 Structure of [Ni(ONC5H5)6]^{2+}.

 Transition metal complexes of pyridine-N-oxides encompass coordination complexes that contain pyridine-N-oxides as ligands.
+Transition metal complexes of amine-N-oxides encompass coordination complexes that contain amine oxides as ligands.
+The two classes of complexes are similar.

+Bonding

+Pyridine-N-oxides and amine oxides are classified as L ligands in the covalent bond classification method.
+In the usual electron counting method, they are two-electron ligands.
+With respect to HSAB theory, they are classified aa hard, as is typical for oxygen-based ligands.

+Amine oxides are moderate bases.
+For (CH3)3NOH+, the pK_{a} is around 9.7.

+Pyridine-N-oxides are significantly weaker bases.

+Pyridine-N-oxides

 Particularly common are the octahedral homoleptic complexes of the type [M(ONC5H5)6]^{2+} where M = Mn(II), Fe(II), Co(II), Ni(II).
 Many variations of pyridine N-oxide are known, such as the dioxides of 2,2'- and 4,4'-2,2'-bipyridine.
 Complexes derived from the trioxide of terpyridine have been crystallized as well.

-Structure and bonding

 Pyridine-N-oxides bind to metals through the oxygen.
 According to X-ray crystallography, the M-O-N angle is approximately 130° in many of these complexes.
 As reflected by the pKa of 0.79 for C5H5NOH+, pyridine N-oxides are weakly basic ligands.
 Their complexes are generally high spin, hence they are kinetically labile.

+Amine oxides

+Oxides of tertiary amines, which are more basic than pyridine-N-oxides, form a variety of metal complexes.
+One such complex is derived from N-methylmorpholine-N-oxide and osmium tetroxide.
+This adduct is a probable intermediate in the Upjohn dihydroxylation.

 Applications

 Structure of zinc pyrithione, a popular antidandruff medicine.

 Zinc pyrithione is a coordination complex of a sulfur-substituted pyridine-N-oxide.
-This zinc complex has useful fungistatic and bacteriostatic properties..
+This zinc complex has useful fungistatic and bacteriostatic properties.